Vitinho (footballer, born 1989): Late career

 In 2016, Vitinho went back to Brazil, signing with Itumbiara.
-Then he went to play for Real Estelí, making his Nicaraguan Primera División debut on 23 March 2017 when coach Otoniel Olivas sent him on the field in the 64th minute to replace Franklin López in a 3–0 victory against Sport Sebaco.
+Then he joined Real Estelí, making his Nicaraguan Primera División debut on 23 March 2017 when coach Otoniel Olivas sent him in the 64th minute to replace Franklin López in a 3–0 victory against Sport Sebaco.
 On 29 March he scored his first goal, opening the score in a 4–1 win over Nandasmo.
 That would be his only goal scored in his total of four league appearances, as the team won the title at the end of the season.

 Personal life

-His cousin Eric de Oliveira was also a footballer, they played together for a while at Gaz Metan Mediaș.
+His cousin, Eric de Oliveira, was also a footballer, and they played together for a while at Gaz Metan Mediaș.